SheCodesAus/she-codes-crowdfunding-api-project-YessyLee/README.md

 # Title: FutureProofME

-{{ This is a crowdfunding app for people looking to upskill and transform their career quickly through short courses, bootcamps, masterclasses etc. These courses are usually not funded by HECS, hence requesting the fund through crowdfunding would be ideal.
+This is a crowdfunding app for people looking to upskill and transform their career quickly through short courses, bootcamps, masterclasses etc. These courses are usually not funded by HECS, hence requesting the fund through crowdfunding would be ideal.
 Form of payment would be monetary donation.
-Donation will be released to the education institution at the end of the projects closed date }}
+Donation will be released to the education institution at the end of the projects closed date.

 ## Features